antelman107/net-wait-go/README.md

 # return code is 0
 ```

-`-packet` value here is the base64-encoded A2S_INFO packet, which is documented here - https://github.com/wriley/steamserverinfo/blob/master/steamserverinfo.go#L133
+`-packet` value here is the base64-encoded A2S_INFO packet (see above).
+Since it is problematic to pass
+binary value in command line, base64 encoding for
+`packet` parameter is chosen.